 THE BOSCH SMART SYSTEM

 For the user, the system brings the benefit of being able to change a lot more settings from the new eBike Flow app on your mobile phone.
-This saves the hassle of going to a shop for updates and settings changes.
-The upgraded electronic ‘lock’ feature is also enhanced, you can still turn it on and off from your mobile, but you won’t be able to ride your bike with power if you don’t have your phone with you.
+This saves the hassle of going to a shop for updates and settings changes; you can even tweak the different power modes available.
+The upgraded electronic ‘lock’ feature is also enhanced; you can turn it on and off from your mobile and can choose to either use your phone or your head unit as the locking device, meaning you cannot ride the bike without it.

 But I think my favourite piece of software trickery is the Automatic power setting mode.
 Now call me a Luddite but I don’t want to spend the whole of a bike ride distracted by pressing buttons when I can be enjoying the view, feeling the wind and sun on my skin and the blood pumping through my legs.

-The automatic system seems really ‘smart’ if you’ll excuse the pun and really does adapt to give you the power you need when you need it and also doesn’t seem to drain your battery too significantly.
+The automatic system seems really ‘smart’ if you’ll excuse the pun and adapt to give you the power you need when you need it and doesn’t seem to drain your battery too significantly.

 RIESE & MULLER CHARGER 4 VS CHARGER 3: THE VERDICT